 The winning team will share a $5,000 prize, with an additional $1,500 paid to the team’s faculty advisor.

-Winners will present their winning essay at a forum in Washington, DC that will take place in late June 2017 (exact date will be posted soon).
+Winners will present their winning essay at a forum in Washington, DC that will take place in late June 2018 (exact date will be posted soon).
 Please make sure team members will be available to travel to and participate in the Washington DC forum.
 A travel stipend will be provided to cover some of the cost, but please note that it may not cover all travel expenses depending on the size of the team.

 If you have any questions, contact the iOme Challenge at firstname.lastname@example.org.